mattermost-community/mattermost-plugin-nagios/README.md

 ======================

 This is a Go client for the Nagios Core API that can communicate with the Nagios Core JSON CGIs.
-It's the programmatic equivalent of the `<instance address>/nagios/jsonquery.html`.
+It's the programmatic equivalent of the `<nagios>/nagios/jsonquery.html`.

 ## Installation